davircarvalho/Individualized_HRTF_Synthesis/README.md

 ## General info

-This repository was developed as part of a bachelor thesis project @ Federal University of Santa Maria - Brazil.
+This repository was developed as part of a bachelor thesis project for Acoustic Engineering @ Federal University of Santa Maria - Brazil.

 ## Individualized HRTF app